-Dr. Ray Peat a leading thyroid expert writes about the importance of vitamin A in the production of the body’s anti-aging and anti-stress hormones.
-Dr. Ray Peat also mentions Vitamin A’s importance for healthy eyes, teeth, and skin as well as good immune function.
-Getting enough vitamin A is necessary for the integrity of mucous membranes and thereby the protection of the body from the outside environment.
+Getting enough vitamin A is essential for good immune function as vitamin A is necessary for the integrity of mucous membranes and thereby the protection of the body from its outside environment.

 Your metabolic rate determines how much vitamin A you need.
 According to Dr. Ray Peat, the higher your thyroid function the more vitamin A your body needs.